ChrisW09/citi_bike_user_prediction/README.md

 #### 6. Conclusion

 This project has been built by implementing a **pipeline** of ensemble learning algorithms namely - **Random Forest, Bagging, Boosting and an Artificial Neural network**.
 As per our hypotheses, we built our machine learning and deep learning models inorder to get some insights which can be utilized in profitable business models.

+#### Future Enhancements

+1. Implement a Recurrent Neural Network in PyTorch or Tensorflow to further enhance the capabilities of the model to accurately determine whether the User is a Customer or a Subscriber.

 #### Contributing Project Members